 “I don’t even want to go to a barbecue at my boss’s house this summer, because it might not be any fun with all our food restrictions,” my husband admitted to me last week.
 “What if they offer the kids a juice pouch, or the dreaded freezer pops with artificial colors?
 And then there’s the hot dogs with nitrates and the buns with gluten…there’s just too much to say no to.”

 My heart fell.
-Just when I’m trying to convince the world of the Internet that real food eating is totally doable and elimination diets not so painful, my husband is overwhelmed by what he’s learning about, and by our own diet.
+Just when I’m trying to convince the world of the Internet that real food eating is totally doable and elimination diet meal planners work, my husband is overwhelmed by what he’s learning about, and by our own diet.